-The project started Fall 2005, and we have made considerable progress.
+The project started Fall 2005.
 The first step was to define the computational models that we will use.
 We combine discrete-event (DE) models, synchronous dataflow (SDF) models, and finite state machines (FSM).
 This combination overcomes significant weaknesses of prior models, in particular by supporting preemtable concurrent tasks (unlike TinyOS and nesC) and aperiodic, event triggered tasks (unlike Simulink and Giotto).

 The ability of TinyOS and nesC to create thin wrappers around hardware provides a simple and understandable mechanism for creating event-triggered, fine-grained, atomic reactions to external events.
 When these external events trigger significant computations, nesC programs will post tasks that are executed later.
-These tasks, however, all execute atomically with respect to one another, and hence a long-running task will block other tasks.
+These tasks all execute atomically with respect to one another, and hence a long-running task will block others.
 This can create unacceptable latencies, and often forces software designers to manually divide long-running tasks into more fine-grain ones.